openopus/ng-pane-manager2/README.md

 ## Styling

-This package comes with a basic cosmetic theme, but it is not applied to the pane manager component by default.
-This is intentional—by doing so, you are able to add custom styles to it without having to fight existing CSS importance scores.
-To use the default theme from the package, add `class="ng-theme-default"` to your `<ng-pane-manager>` tag, and add the following to your `angular.json`, under the section `projects.[your-project-name].architect.build.options`:
+This package comes with basic cosmetic themes, but none are applied to the pane manager component by default.
+This is intentional — by doing so, you are able to add custom styles to it without having to fight existing CSS importance scores.
+To use the default themes from the package, add the following to your `angular.json`, under the section `projects.[your-project-name].architect.build.options`:

 ```json
     "styles": [